znsio/specmatic-documentation/documentation/stubbing-jms.md

 ## Note

-* The current version of `specmatic-jms` at time of writing is 0.0.1, but expect this to change when more capabilities are added.
+* The current version of `specmatic-jms` at the time of writing is 0.0.1, but expect this to change when more capabilities are added.